-Hermanus Animal Welfare operates on two sites.
+You will find Hermanus Animal Welfare at two places in the village.
 The one is the kennel complex in Steenbras Street in the industrial area, where all our animals are kept.
 The second is the welfare charity shop in Mitchell Street in central Hermanus.
 At the kennels there are eleven permanent members of staff headed by Lenke Elferink, our kennel manager..
 In addition, volunteers come in on a daily basis to care for the cats and dogs.
 Our work consists mainly in responding to reports of animal abuse and looking after starving, maltreated, abandoned and sick animals and rehoming them.
 A dipping and anti-parasite service is also provided at the kennels for a nominal fee.

 Can you believe it we have been helping the lost, sick and abused animals of Hermanus for the past 45 years.
 Improvements have been taking place each year but in the last 6 months we have taken a big leap forward and exciting changes have been happening.